County, city, health care officials detail COVID-19 responses

 Both Reese and Bateman agreed the need for PPE and other supplies such as ventilators will increase as testing ramps up and the first case in the county is identified.

-Southeast and Saint Francis are working together on a joint response to coronavirus including the establishment of testing protocols and the opening of a drive-through testing center in Cape Girardeau's Arena Park.
-The testing facility in a converted 4-H exhibit shed will be operational Tuesday, but will only be available to people who have been prescreened by a physician or other health care provider and have been given an appointment to be tested.
+Southeast and Saint Francis are working together on a joint response to coronavirus including the establishment of testing protocols and the opening of a drive-through testing center in Cape Girardeaus Arena Park.
+The testing facility in a converted livestock exhibit structure will be operational today, but will only be available to those who have been prescreened by a physician or other health care provider and have been given an appointment to be tested.

-Pre-screenings can be performed by calling a local coronavirus hotline, (573) 331-4200, between 7 a.m. and 5 p.m. daily.
-Testing appointments will be scheduled for those whose pre-screenings indicate a possibility of a COVID-19 infection.
-It takes several days for tests results to come back and those who are tested will be advised to "self-quarantine" unless their results are negative.
+Prescreenings can be performed by calling a local coronavirus hotline, (573) 331-4200, between 7 a.m. and 5 p.m. daily.
+Testing appointments will be scheduled for those whose prescreenings indicate a possibility of a COVID-19 infection.
+It takes several days for tests results to come back and those who are tested will be advised to self-quarantine unless their results are negative.

-Mark Winkler, the county's director of emergency services, said it will be important for people to go directly home and isolate themselves after being tested.
+Mark Winkler, the countys director of emergency services, said it will be important for people to go directly home and isolate themselves after being tested.

-Cape Girardeau County Public Health Center director Jane Wernsman said she's not surprised there have been no coronavirus cases identified in Cape Girardeau County yet because testing has been limited.
+Cape Girardeau County Public Health Center director Jane Wernsman said shes not surprised there have been no coronavirus cases identified in Cape Girardeau County yet because testing has been limited.

-Although he wasn't part of the media briefing, Cape Girardeau County Public Health Center medical director John Russell said afterward we can expect to hear reports of COVID-19 cases in the county once test results start coming back from testing labs.
+Although he wasnt part of the media briefing, Cape Girardeau County Public Health Center medical director John Russell said afterward we can expect to hear reports of COVID-19 cases in the county once test results start coming back from testing labs.

 Cape Girardeau Mayor Bob Fox and Jackson Mayor Dwain Hahs said while certain activities and functions in both communities have been temporarily discontinued during the coronavirus outbreak, essential services are still available.

-Jackson Civic Center has been closed until further notice and Jackson City Hall will be closed starting Tuesday and will remain closed through April 6, although city business can still be conducted by phone, email and, for certain services, through the city's website.
+Jackson Civic Center has been closed until further notice and Jackson City Hall will be closed starting today and will remain closed through April 6, although city business can still be conducted by phone, email and, for certain services, through the citys website.

 Just as Jackson is doing, Cape Girardeau has also modified its municipal services as part of its coronavirus preparations.

-"We're providing all the services we normally provide, some on a limited basis when it comes to police calls and so forth," Fox said.
+Were providing all the services we normally provide, some on a limited basis when it comes to police calls and so forth, Fox said.

-The Cape Girardeau mayor said he believes "we have a very rough road in the weeks, and maybe the months ahead" and emphasized the importance of the executive order issued over the weekend by Gov. Mike Parson limiting group gatherings and promoting social distancing.
+The Cape Girardeau mayor said he believes we have a very rough road in the weeks, and maybe the months ahead and emphasized the importance of the executive order issued over the weekend by Gov. Mike Parson limiting group gatherings and promoting social distancing.

 Do you crave business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Check it out at www.semissourian.com/newsletters to find out more.